 Maybe the reason your photos are sometimes out of focus is because your camera is focusing on the wrong part of the photo?
 This is where we solve that problem.

-You manually select one point for the camera to focus on.
-With single point autofocus, there is no question ever about what it is that you want to focus on.
-The camera is not part of the decision making process.
+With single point autofocus area mode, there’s no question ever about what you want to focus on.
+The camera isn’t part of the decision making process.

 Dynamic area AF